fistons/Crountch/README.md

     * `sudo systemctl daemon-reload`
     * `sudo systemctl start crountch` To run it
     * `sudo systemctl enable crountch` To enable it on boot
     * You are not using systemd?
-Too bad, but maybe there is someone good in the world who would contribute with a nice script for your init system?
+Too bad, but maybe there is someone good in this world who would contribute with a nice script for your init system?